-- 27.4.1 Notices and documents will be sent by first class post to a Unitholder to the address on the register of Unitholders or by electronic medium in accordance with the FCA Rules. - 27.4.2 Notwithstanding the above, where Units are jointly held by two or more persons, in accordance with the FCA Rules certain documents may be sent by first class post or by electronic medium only to the first named Unitholder to its address on the register of Unitholders.
+- 27.4.1 Notices and documents will be sent by first class post to a Unitholder to the address on the Register: see paragraph 13.12 for details.
+Communications by electronic medium are permitted, provided in accordance with the FCA Rules.
+Please see paragraph 11.15 for further details. - 27.4.2 Notwithstanding the above, where Units are jointly held by two or more persons, in accordance with the FCA Rules certain documents may be sent by first class post or by electronic medium only to the first named Unitholder to its address on the Register.